sokmontrey/Minif-JS/README.md

 ---

 ## How does MinifJS works?
-By using DSM or Dom Syntax Manager (I should have a better name) algorithms, it is easier to communicate between Javascript and HTML with less code.
+By using DSM or Dom Syntax Manager (I should have use a better name) algorithms, it is easier to communicate between Javascript and HTML with less code.

 DSM is not a part of developer interface.
 What MinifJS offers you, is the [**MinifClasses**](#MinifClass).